joseph-montanez/Laravel-Atk/README.md

 ### Adding Middleware

 Agile UI can terminate before `$app->run()` is ever called.
-As of right now this means an exception is thrown, so to catch the except and return the response middleware is needed.
+As of right now this means an exception is thrown, so to catch the exception and return the response, Laravel's Middleware is needed.

 **Edit `app/Http/Kernel.php`**